 3. Utilizing VBA Code to Convert Meters to Miles in Excel

 Lastly, we can convert inches to mm using VBA through a simple process.
-For doing this, we need to follow the below steps.
+To do this, we need to follow the below steps.

 Step 01: Go to Visual Basic Window